ProvableHQ/ARCs/arc-0038/README.md

 ```
 #### Create Withdraw Claim
 `create_withdraw_claim` takes one argument: `withdrawal_shares`, as a u64.
 Withdrawal shares are the amount of shares to burn in exchange for their proportional amount of the protocol’s microcredits.
 `create_withdraw_claim` is intended to be used in special circumstances for the protocol.
-The credits of the protocol should all be unbonded, which means that credits are not earning rewards, and withdrawers do not need to call unbond_public from the credits.aleo program.
+The credits of the protocol should all be unbonded, which means that credits are not earning rewards, and withdrawers do not need to call `unbond_public` from the `credits.aleo` program.
-In a nutshell, the concerns of the finalize portion of Create_withdraw_claim are to:
+In a nutshell, the concerns of the finalize portion of `create_withdraw_claim` are to:
 - Assert that the protocol is fully unbonded from any validator
 - Ensure that the withdrawer can withdraw – i.e. they are not currently withdrawing and they have at least as many shares as they are attempting to burn
-- Create a withdrawal_state so that the withdrawer may claim their credits
+- Create a `withdrawal_state` so that the withdrawer may claim their credits
 - Update the protocol state
 ```aleo
 function create_withdraw_claim: